vectordotdev/vector/rfcs/2022-02-24-11552-dd-agent-style-secret-management.md

 ## Pain

-- As of today secret like authentication tokens and passwords should be provided inside the topology configuration in plain text and that may not be acceptable in some circumstances.
+- As of today, secrets like authentication tokens and passwords should be provided inside the topology configuration in plain text and that may not be acceptable in some circumstances.
 - Decoupling secret management and key rotation from configuration management.